-- EDITION The edition in which Lightstreamer Server is running. - VERSION The version of Lightstreamer Server. - LICENSE_TYPE The license type used to run Lightstreamer Server: "FREE", "DEMO", "LICENSE FILE" or "LICENSE SERVER". - CLIENT_ID The client id of the license used to run Lightstreamer Server.
-For a "DEMO" or "FREE" license type, "-" is returned. - o LOCAL IP The local IP address of the host running Lightstreamer Server. - o LOCAL_HOST The local hostname of the host running Lightstreamer Server. - STARTUP_TIME The timestamp representing the number of milliseconds elapsed between 1 January 1970 00:00:00 UTC and the moment the Lightstreamer Server instance was started.
+- o EDITION The edition in which Lightstreamer Server is running. - o VERSION The version of Lightstreamer Server. - LICENSE_TYPE The license type used to run Lightstreamer Server: "FREE", "DEMO", "EVALUATION", "STARTUP", "NON-PRODUCTION-LIMITED", "NON-PRODUCTION-FULL", "PRODUCTION", or "HOT-STANDBY". - CLIENT_ID The client id (or contract id) of the license used to run Lightstreamer Server.
+For "FREE" license type "-" is returned; and for a "DEMO" license type "DEMO" is returned. - LOCAL_IP The local IP address of the host running Lightstreamer Server. - LOCAL_HOST The local hostname of the host running Lightstreamer Server. - STARTUP_TIME The timestamp representing the number of milliseconds elapsed between 1 January 1970 00:00:00 UTC and the moment the Lightstreamer Server instance was started.